 A new archive is accessioned as a collection into the CCCA.
 The process involves an archivist carrying out a full preservation, appraisal, and sensitive material/privacy/data protection assessment, the full documentation of provenance, content and physical and intellectual structure, cleaning, damage treatment, boxing and shelving or incorporation into digital storage.
 Items that are in poor condition are earmarked for professional conservation repair treatment.
 (See also: Richard Dowden's scrapbook project for an example of recent document conservation work)

-The object of archival processing is to preserve both the physical, and intellectual, order and accessibility of an archive.
+The object of archival processing is to ensure, and preserve, both the physical and intellectual order and accessibility of an archive.
 Final processing takes place when an archive is fully listed and indexed and made available for research.